Start an order, take a PIN terminal payment and invoice the items#

 }

-Save the returned order.id — you'll use it in every subsequent step.
+Save the returned order.id — every following step needs it.

 Step 2 — Add items#